vishnu350/rs-mainspring-winder/README.md

 - The barrel bowl part can also be used to snap the barrel lid back on, as well as holding it during assembly/disassembly service.

 # Future Updates
-- Split winders to three classes: large (pocket watch), medium (wrist watches), and small (women's wrist watches).
-- Store common parameters/dimensions for known movements in a library file.
 - Further tweak design for better quality and ease of use.
+- Store common parameters/dimensions for known movements in a library file, include sizes of all popular movements.
+- Further improve the staple cutting mechanism, or replace it with something better.

 # Thanks & How To Contribute
 If you like my work, please consider: